 Clicking on either icon will enable or disable the feature.
 The icon will appear bright when on and dim when off.
 In standard mode, if you click the icon, the function is enabled (turned on) until you click the icon again to disable it (turned off).
-Note that audio icons appear only upon mouse move, together with all other playback and PTZ controls.
+Note that audio icons appear only upon mouse move, together with all other overlay controls.

 The 'Audio' menu may also be used to select an audio stream to hear what is going on near the selected cameraattached-microphone.
-Keep in mind that you can select to hear audio from one camera that is not in view while sending audio (e.g. talking) to a speaker on a different camera.
+Keep in mind that you can elect to hear audio from a camera that is not in displayed in the view.
+Two-way audio, i.e. sending audio to a speaker on a different camera, is supported in Ocularis 4.x and prior.
+One-way audio, listening, is supported in Ocularis 5.